Simple, Kid-Friendly Pumpkin Waffles Recipe!

 - A drizzle of honey and apple slices

 - Nutella and banana slices

 - Greek yogurt with cinnamon and nutmeg

-If you loved this fun pumpkin waffles recipe, check out some of my other pumpkin recipes that are great for making with your kids:
+If you loved this pumpkin waffle recipe, check out some of my healthier pumpkin breakfast recipes:

 - 2 1/2 c. all-purpose flour